Post edited: August 14, 2025

 Whether you are new to the University of Alberta, or a student returning for another exciting year of studies and student life, this list is for you.
-As August wears on, we know you may be loath to start thinking about September, but it’s not all bad.
+As August wears on, we know you may be dreading the start of September, but it’s not all bad.
 There’s plenty of ways to get ready and get excited about the new school year.
 We’re here with a list of five things to do to help you prepare to kick off your new school year!

 1. Download the UASU Perks App